Mindtoeye/Hoop/README.txt

 - Cobra, for webpage rendering http://lobobrowser.org/cobra.jsp

-- JGraph, to render the query trees http://www.jgraph.com/jgraph.html
+- JGraph, to render the hoop graph and query trees, etc http://www.jgraph.com/jgraph.html

-- Hadoop, for the indexing part http://hadoop.apache.org/
+- Hadoop, for the indexing part in case you're running through a cluster http://hadoop.apache.org/

 - Java3D, for data visualization and an optional hex map for future table-top use